Atophite/DangerZonesPZ/README.md

 - Radiation is Not Cured (No event occurs): 20%

 When lightly radiated or medium the player has everyday a chance to cure from radiation. <br>
 But also has the chance to die.
-The chance is 10% per day until cured. <br>
-The chance for cured is 25%. <br>
-The chance of being sick from radiated is 65% this will not cure until player hit the luck of being cured. <br>
+The chance of being sick from radiated is X% this will not cure until player hit the luck of being cured. <br>

 When player reached cured state the radiation will fall off everyday. <br>